Error-feedback stochastic modeling strategy for time series forecasting with convolutional neural networks: Experimental Design

-To compare the stochastic filters with random hidden neurons, RVFL and SCN are selected as counterparts.
-To control the impact variables in comparison, the parameters of RVFL and SCN (i.e., distributions of randomly generating neurons, tolerance level, and error reduction rate) are kept same with ESC-CNN.
-And the pre-defined number of hidden neurons in RVFL is kept consistent with the maximum number of hidden neurons in SCN and filters in ESC-CNN.
+To compare the stochastic filters with random hidden neurons, \reviseS{RVFL\cite{igelnik1995stochastic}, IELM\cite{huang2006universal} and SCN\cite{wang2017stochastic}} are selected as counterparts.
+The parameters of RVFL, IELM and SCN (i.e., distributions of randomly generating neurons, tolerance level) are kept consistent with ESM-CNN to control the impact variables in the comparisons.
+And the pre-defined number of hidden neurons in RVFL is kept same with the maximum number of hidden neurons and filters in IELM, SCN and ESM-CNN.